kbroman/knitr_knutshell/pages/overview.md

 [Yihui](http://yihui.name/) would probably yell at me for the `{\tt }` bit, but that seemed easiest for me.

-A knitr document will have often have _many_ code chunks.
+A knitr document will often have _many_ code chunks.
 They are evaluated in order, in a single R session, and the state of the various variables in one code chunk are preserved in future chunks.